 Regardless, these changes represent a movement toward a US-style litigation system and will likely have unintended consequences not just in the UK, but also for companies and attorneys around the world who may need to serve process in the UK.

 International service of process is complex.
+At LLS, we have been assisting attorneys successfully serve process abroad for more than 35 years.
 Contact LLS to learn how our language and litigation support services can assist you.